FaizanAhmed-RDVC1567/FaizanAhmed-RDVC1567/README.md

 ## 👨‍💻 About Me
 Hi, I’m Faizan!
 I enjoy coding and learning new technologies.
 Most of my projects are experiments where I explore ideas, try out different languages, and improve my problem-solving skills.
 I like keeping things simple, and I’m always curious about how things work under the hood.

-Currently, I’m experimenting with creating GUI applications that can display different types of information—graphics, text, or images!
+Currently, I’m experimenting with creating GUI applications that can display different types of information—graphics, text, or images.

 ---